 Coaching with no expectations

 There was no agenda when I started coaching at Exeter.
 In fact, the original plan was that I would “help out”.
 Things quickly went beyond that, of course.
 My point, though, is that I wasn’t thinking at all from a coaching career perspective.
 I was just thinking that I would like to get back involved in coaching volleyball again after my break from it.

 Coaching in Exeter – both at the university and during my stint with the Devon Ladies (see my bio for details) – was about the two things that most motivate me.
 One is teaching and helping players develop.
 The other is problem solving – finding solutions to the continuous challenges presented.
 I talked a bit about this in Coaches coach.
 It wasn’t about my resume.

 How is this going to look?

 When I started looking for a full-time coaching job in the latter part of 2014 and into 2015, I found myself thinking mainly about resume implications.
 It was less about teaching and problem-solving.
 Questions like “How will this job set me up for the next position?” went through my mind.

 Partly, this is a function of going after at least as many assistant coaching jobs as head coach positions.
-I was to the point where I have the knowledge and experience to be a head coach in my own right.
+I was to the point where I had the knowledge and experience to be a head coach in my own right.
 I knew I might, however, have to re-enter the full-time coaching ranks lower down in order to eventually get that kind of opportunity down the road.
 Alternatively, I may be have been able to take a head coaching position at a lower level.
 I could then look to move up from there.
 In either case, I’d need to be in a place where I could be part of enough success to be taken seriously (or potentially attract interest) with regards to an upward progression.